gilmarsquinelato/serverless-spa/README.md

 ## Deploy

-This will create a S3 bucket if not exists, update its configuration to work with SPA (index.html for errors)
+This will, bundle your website, create a S3 bucket if not exists, update its configuration to work with SPA (index.html for errors) and upload `.spa` folder to bucket.
 ```bash
 $ sls spa deploy
 ```